-The first step after the EDI 856 is created is to transmit the document to the trading partner that will be receiving the shipment.
+The first step after the EDI 856 is created, is to transmit the document to the trading partner that will be receiving the shipment.
 The EDI 856 can be generated through a specialized piece of software, known as an EDI Translator.

-The second popular option is to send the EDI 856 directly to the recipient using the Internet as the communication means.
+The second popular option is to send the EDI 856 directly to the recipient using the Internet as the communication channel.
 This second option is typically done through software that can send the EDI 856 using a method known as AS2 Communication.
-When using AS2 to send the EDI 856, the document is encrypted at the source and is sent using secured internet-based communication to the recipient which must then have software capable of decrypting the EDI 856.
+When using AS2 to send the EDI 856, the document is encrypted at the source and is sent using secured Internet-based communication to the recipient, which must then have software capable of decrypting the EDI 856.

 Once the EDI 856 is translated into a computer readable format, a secondary in-house process takes the generated file with the EDI 856 information and moves it into the client's ERP or accounting system.
-At this stage of the transformation the EDI 856 has now become a document in the recipient's ERP system available in a form familiar to the users of that system.
+At this stage of the transformation, the EDI 856 has now become a document in the recipient's ERP system available in a form familiar to the users of that system.
 This type of "system to system" delivery of the EDI 856 is one of the most efficient and fastest means of delivery for the EDI 856, ensuring accurate data transfer in record time.

 Ready to get started with EDI?
 Get in touch!